MicrosoftDocs/azure-devops-docs/docs/pipelines/process/approvals.md

 ## Invoke REST API

 Invoke REST API check enables you to integrate with any of your existing services.
-Preiodically, make a call to a REST API and continue if it returns a successful response.
+Periodically, make a call to a REST API and continue if it returns a successful response.
 [Learn More](../tasks/utility/http-rest-api.md)

 The evaluation can be repeated periodically using the **Time between evaluations** setting in control options.
 The checks fails if the stage has not started execution within the specified **Timeout** period.